Fairfield, California

-It is the home of Travis Air Force Base and the headquarters of Jelly Belly.
-With a population of 119,881 at the 2020 census, it is slightly smaller in population than Vallejo.
-Other nearby cities include Suisun City, Vacaville, Rio Vista, Benicia, and Napa.
+It is the location of Travis Air Force Base and the headquarters of Jelly Belly.
+The population was 119,881 at the 2020 census.

 History

-According to the City of Fairfield website, Native Americans, such as those from the Ion culture, settled in the Rockville and Green Valley areas.
-Artifacts that have been found from some of the earliest human inhabitants of the Fairfield area are dated to be around five to six thousand years old, making them some of the oldest Native American settlements in Northern California.

-The first European contact came in 1810 when the Spanish army was ordered to attack the Suisun Indians.
-In 1835, the Mexican General Vallejo was so magnanimous in victory over the Indian Chief Sem Yeto that the chief later became his ally in conflicts against other tribes.
-In 1837, the Indian Chief Solano received the Rancho Suisun Mexican land grant.
-This grant eventually came into the hands of a clipper ship captain from Fairfield, Connecticut named Robert H. Waterman.
-He not only parceled out the town in 1856, but also entered Fairfield in the race for Solano County seat in 1858, and won it from Benicia.
+Native Americans such as the Suisun people inhabited the area.

+A clipper ship captain from Fairfield, Connecticut, named Robert H. Waterman, parceled out the town in 1856.
+He entered Fairfield in the race for Solano County seat in 1858, and won it from Benicia.
 As an inducement, he granted 16 acre of land for the construction of county buildings.
 In 1903, Fairfield was incorporated as a city.

-In 1967, City Manager B. Gale Wilson directed the City to construct a new Civic Center, which was completed in 1971.

 In August 2020, parts of Fairfield were evacuated due to the LNU Lighting Complex Fires, which resulted in the burning of over 315,000 acre in five counties, including in nearby Vacaville.